AlexHillberry/AlexHillberry.github.io/README.md

 ### Walmart Summer Intern, Merchandising
 **Summer 2024**
-- Led a process improvement initiative targeting financial efficiencies in a specific merchandising segment, identifying opportunities for cost reduction and operational streamlining.
+- Led a process improvement initiative targeting areas of financial improvement in a specific merchandising segment, identifying opportunities for cost reduction and optimization.
 - Contributed to long-term merchandising projects that enhanced supply chain health, driving improvements in inventory flow and product availability.
-- Successfully located and organized critical data sources, enabling more effective decision-making and performance tracking.
+- Collaborated with teams to find data, then used that data to enable more effective decision-making and performance tracking of various categories.
-- Acted as an *enabler* by fostering end-to-end cooperation between cross-functional teams, encouraging collaborative problem-solving.
+- Acted as an *enabler* by fostering end-to-end cooperation between cross-functional teams, leading to collaborative discussions and developed solutions.
 - Presented project findings and recommendations to leadership levels including EVP Health and Wellness and SVP of Pharmacy, gaining alignment on strategic actions.

 ### Walmart Certified Pharmacy Technician